Post Self

 Post Self is the eighth studio album by English industrial metal band Godflesh.
 It was released on 17 November 2017 through frontman Justin Broadrick's own record label, Avalanche Recordings, and was the band's second album since reforming in 2010.
 The single "Post Self" was released for streaming on 31 October 2017, and a second track, "Be God", was released for streaming on 11 November 2017, six days in advance of the full release.
 Godflesh avoided interviews in the wake of Post Self, hoping to retain some of the album's purity and give listeners a chance to digest the music in a vacuum.

 Musically, Post Self explores less of the metal side of Godflesh and instead focuses on the band's industrial and post-punk elements; thematically, it covers anxiety, fear, loss of self and similar topics.
 The album was critically acclaimed, appeared on several publications' year-end lists and peaked on Billboard's Top Heatseekers chart at 23.
 It was followed by various scattered tours across Europe and North America.

 Background

 After Godflesh released their return album, A World Lit Only by Fire, in 2014, frontman Justin Broadrick formed the band Zonal (a continuation of a previous project, Techno Animal) and created a number of solo albums; under the moniker JK Flesh, Broadrick released two albums, two EPs and a series of remixes.
 Jesu also released two collaborative studio albums with Sun Kil Moon.
 During this period of activity, Broadrick and Godflesh bassist B. C. Green were simultaneously working on Post Self.
 In a February 2017 interview with Vice, Broadrick said the then-upcoming album, recorded from 2016 to 2017, would be "more ambient, experimental, less riff-oriented.
 It should be a very interesting album, the next one."
 It was Broadrick's plan from the beginning to approach the new music as sampled and electronic tracks rather than as typical metal compositions.
+In 2026, he reflected upon the conception of Post Self, saying, "I wanted to construct something utterly alien, machinelike but organic, without reliance on riffs — the polar opposite of A World Lit Only by Fire.
+In some ways, it’s like one big remix record."